 Team futures betting angle: Monitor the Tennessee Titans' team win total.
 The Titans' 2025 win total line is currently at 5.5 (-145) on BetMGM.
 With a record of 3-14 last season, does Ward have what it takes to lead Tennessee to double their wins from last year?

-The amount of uncertainty and volatility in the Cleveland QB room can create some sneaky value for NFL futures.
-A fun line to look into here could be novelty props like “Who will start the most games for Cleveland in 2025?”
+All that uncertainty in Cleveland's QB room creates sneaky value for NFL futures.
+A fun angle is novelty props like "Who will start the most games for Cleveland in 2025?"

 Futures angle: Rookie prop bets (like "most starts for CLE") or longshot OROY bets on Sanders (+2500) might be worth a sprinkle if Watson struggles early.